The Graduate School offers programs in education at the doctoral and master’s levels.

 Analysis of effective strategies for engaging diversity in the context of higher education.
 Exploration of the impact of cultural intelligence on leadership in complex and pluralistic systems.
 Development of personal formation strategies for effectively working and leading in diverse settings.
 Planning for increased inclusion of diverse members within an organization and increased institutional capacity thrive amidst the changing demographics of higher education.

-EDUC 832 • Leadership of Academic & Support Systems in Higher Education 3 Credits
+EDUC 832 • Leadership of Academic & Support Systems 4 Credits

 Exploration of functions within academic and support departments in colleges and universities.
-Including academics, accreditation, human resources, enrollment, student development, student support, security, marketing, alumni services, and development.
-Integration of personal values and belief system with identified best practices in educational leadership.
+Analysis of institutional practice from multiple frames of reference including: academics, human resources, enrollment, student support, marketing, and development.
+Evaluation of the leadership skills needed to address challenges unique to higher education.
+Integration of personal values and belief systems with identified best practices in educational leadership.

 Understanding of the basic elements of assessment in Higher Education.
 Development of an effective assessment plan for a Higher Education academic or student life program.
 Creation of assessment reports that include actionable items for improvement based on data.
 Evaluation of program assessment reports.
 Synthesis of data from nationally normed assessment instruments.
 Engaging in ethical issues related to assessment in higher education.